shrmnk/CO1109-Answers/2016-prelim/readme.md

 ## Question 4

-* a) i) It prints out all odd numbers starting from 1 until the given input.
+* a) i) It accepts an int as an input and prints out all odd numbers starting from 1 until the given input.

 * a) ii)